AP-CSA-JAVA/CSA_JAVA-Course/README.md

 # An Introduction to Java Programming

-Java is a popular programming languages.
-It is used in a variery of environments.
-This course is modeled after the AP Computer Science A course.
+While Java is a popular programming language, it can be a challenge to learn.
+The purpose of this course is to provide students with additional content that will help support their learning.
+This course is modeled after the AP Computer Science A course and some advanced topics will not be covered.

+## TABLE OF CONTENTS

 ## Why Programming?
 Why Java?